Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/04-generate-agent-code.md

 1. For the **Programming Language** select **Python**.
 1. Save the file at the root of your project as `pet-planner-agent.py`.
 1. Before running the script, open the **terminal** and run the command `az login` to authenticate to Azure.
 A log-in window will appear.
 When prompted, select your user.
 Next, in the **terminal**, select your subscription.
+1. The **Agent Framework** SDK should already be installed, however, if the SDK needs to be installed, run the command: `uv pip install agent-framework --pre`.
 1. In the **terminal** run the command `python pet-planner-agent.py`.

 ## 🔍 What’s Happening